Way #1

 We experienced this to some extent at the beginning of our relationship, and we’ll elaborate on that in Way #3: Resolving Conflict Tenderly.
 Here, we want to highlight an important book that helped us develop a healthy, positive frame on dependency and interdependence.

-The book is Lean On Me: The Power of Positive Dependency in Intimate Relationships, by Dr. Marion Solomon, written after 30 years as a therapist and 38 years of marriage to her husband.
+The book is Lean on Me: The Power of Positive Dependency in Intimate Relationships, by Dr. Marion Solomon, written after 30 years as a therapist and 38 years of marriage to her husband.
 She considers the “myth of self-sufficiency” an unfortunate result of cultural messages of a bygone time that were reinforced in part by therapies of that time.

 Instead, Dr. Solomon asserts: “Well-being and self esteem . . . [and] . . . the capacity to function alone [are] an outgrowth of feeling loved and nurtured in a bonded, secure relationship.”
 There is a strong supportive value in knowing that “Each can trust the other’s goodwill.
 The result is an interdependent and collaborative relationship.”